bathtime/bcachefs-rollback/README.md

 # Bugs

+- SquashFS currently not working alone or with overlay flag (works with tmpfs flag)
 - The first restore (before /@root is created) will result in a small error when the system attempts to move a non-existant backup snapshot of /@root to /.snapshots [FIXED]
 - Custom mount opts not working.
 Could be overriden by /etc/fstab?
 - Label has to be manually entered.
 [FIXED - now it's automatic]